 The story does not end here.
-For several years now the Mozarteum has been working on a project titled "Briefe und Aufzeichnungen zu W. A. Mozart und seiner Familie aus den Beständen der Stiftung Mozarteum Salzburg".
-The goal of this enterprise, which is being funded the Packard Humanities Institute, Los Altos/California, is the online publication of all letters and documents related to the Mozart family as well as related letters and documents spanning from 1740 (when Leopold Mozart arrived in Salzburg) to 1881 (the founding of the International Mozarteum Foundation).
+For several years now, the Salzburg Mozarteum has been working on a project titled "Briefe und Aufzeichnungen zu W. A. Mozart und seiner Familie aus den Beständen der Stiftung Mozarteum Salzburg".
+The goal of this project, which is being funded by the Packard Humanities Institute, Los Altos/California, is the online publication of all letters and documents related to the Mozart family, as well as related letters and documents spanning from 1740 (when Leopold Mozart arrived in Salzburg) to 1881 (when the International Mozarteum Foundation was established).
 The list of hitherto published documents provides a fascinating glimps into the blissfully complacent world of the Mozarteum.
 The online publication of the documents is marred by several problems and a literal ocean of mistranscriptions awaits the interested reader.
 Many of these hidden howlers are true gems and the fun they provide almost lets one forget that this kind of dilettantism is draining huge amounts of money away from scholarship that could put generous funding to a much better use.
-Note for instance the poor "Frau Schupfer" in this document who was recklessly turned into a "Frau Söhupfer", because none of the people in charge know how a small "c" is written in Kurrentschrift.
+Note, for instance, the poor "Frau Schupfer", appearing in this document, who was recklessly turned into a "Frau Söhupfer", because none of the people in charge know how a small "c" is written in Kurrentschrift.

 See also: Mozart Documents "transcribed" (follow-up)